 It was only a few years but it felt like a lifetime (perhaps, a different lifetime) since Amira had driven up the long, dirt driveway of Charlie’s property in the back hills.
-She parked outside her old shed that Charlie had affectionately named Maria’s Shrine.
-She peeked in as she walked past it.
-There was nothing in it except for a few items on the window sill.
+She parked outside her old shed which Charlie had affectionately named Maria’s Shrine.
+She peeked in as she walked past.
+There was nothing in it, except for a few items on the window sill.

 Farkas had been renting Charlie’s property since his return from the North Country.
 Amira hadn’t let Farkas know she was coming.
 She didn’t have his number.
 Anyway, she felt it was best to catch him off guard.
 She took a deep breath and knocked on the door.
 Nothing.
 She was fairly sure that he would already know she was there.
 He had eyes like an eagle and a sixth sense to match.
 She decided that the best option was to patiently wait.
 That way, he would know that she was not kidding about wanting to talk to him.
 Somewhat resigned, he came to the door.

 “Hello, Amira,” said Farkas.
 “It’s been a while since you have been in these parts.”